 Farro is an ancient grain which has been grown in Tuscany since Biblical times.
 Known as the ‘breadbasket of Italy’, the area has always been big in wheat production, with a large farming community.
 A traditional Tuscan farro soup recipe might be labelled as ‘peasant fare’ due to its lack of meat and reliance on vegetable stock for flavour.
 But the beans provide protein, with the fibre-rich farro giving the dish a nutty flavour, and the simple but beautiful vegetable stock demonstrating why ‘peasant fare’ remains quite so popular.

 This isn't a quick soup to make – particularly with the pinto beans needing soaking overnight.
 So we recommend doubling the quantities, and freezing the extra portions.
 Perfect for an unseasonably chilly evening, spent waiting for spring to arrive.
-Also try substituting the farro for spelt.
-It has a harder husk, creating more dramatic textural difference between the soft pinto beans.

 Ingredients Serves: 4